sasrid/chatopenai/README.md

 ##### How it works

-app.py listens on port 5000 and it has decorators app.py serves HTML/JS at / path.
+app.py listens on port 5000 and it has decorators for / and /ask routes. app.py serves HTML/JS at / path.
-app.py
+app.py addresses POST call at /ask path.